 - Four terms of Physical Education (all four terms can be fulfilled by approved club sports)

-Each student is required to complete a six-credit Argument and Inquiry (A&I) seminar.
+Each first-year non-transfer student is required to complete a six-credit Argument and Inquiry (A&I) seminar in their first term.
 These seminars address a wide range of topics and are taught by faculty in departments across the College.
-All A&Is are designed to provide students with an introduction to college-level work, as well as an understanding of the meaning and value of a liberal arts education.
+A&Is are designed to introduce students to a liberal arts approach to learning and to develop the critical and creative skills they will need to thrive in academic work at Carleton.
 Like all Carleton courses, A&I courses develop habits of critical and creative thinking, encourage intellectual independence, and foster a community of learning within the classroom.

 In addition, all A&I courses have certain other essential elements: